LiuYuancheng/Py_Web_Contents_Download_Tool/Readme.md

 ###### **Problem**[0]: Files download got slight different

-Why there is a slight different between the files which download by using the program and the files which downlaod I use some-webBrowser's "page save as " for the same URL such as www.google.com
+Why there is a slight different between the files which download by using the program and the files which download I use some-webBrowser's "page save as " for the same URL such as www.google.com

 **OS Platform** : n.a